Greece reports first case of African swine fever

-ATHENS (Reuters) - Greece detected one case of African swine fever at a domestic breeding farm in the north of the country this week, agriculture ministry officials said on Thursday.
+ATHENS (Reuters) - Greece detected its first case of African swine fever at a breeding farm in the north of the country this week, agriculture ministry officials said on Thursday.

 African swine fever is harmless to humans but it is highly contagious and deadly in pigs.
 It has spread from Africa to Europe and Asia and has already killed hundreds of millions of pigs, affecting global meat markets.

-The case was found in the northern Greek region of Serres, close to the border with Bulgaria and North Macedonia, the ministry said, adding that the trade of pork meat from Serres had been banned.
+The infected pig was found in a small farm in Serres, a region of northern Greece close to the border with Bulgaria and North Macedonia, the ministry said, adding that the trade of pork meat from the area had been banned.

-Leonidas Varoudis, head of the local government veterinary service in Serres, told local TV late on Wednesday that a pig had died on a small breeding farm.
+It was the first case of African swine fever recorded in Greece, agriculture ministry officials said.

-“We need to investigate if by any chance there are other farms around or where the disease came from,” he said.
+Agriculture Minister Makis Voridis told reporters that the government had taken a series of measures to contain it.

 Greece produces about a third of its domestic pork consumption and imports the rest.